• Skip to main content

 Introduce Active Ingredients Slowly—Once Weekly at First

-Your sensitive skin doesn’t need a full lineup of actives right away.
-Start with one treatment product once a week—yes, just once.
-This gives your skin barrier time to adjust without freaking out.
 After two weeks with no redness or stinging, bump it to twice weekly.
 Still good?
 Try every other night.
 This slow approach helps you build a face care routine for sensitive skin that actually sticks.
-Rushing in with daily use is exactly how you end up with burning cheeks and serious regret.

 Choose Gentle Exfoliants Like Lactic Acid or Mandelic Acid

-Physical scrubs are your sensitive skin’s worst enemy.
-Those gritty particles create micro-tears that trigger inflammation and worsen sensitivity with every use.
-Instead, reach for chemical exfoliants like lactic acid or mandelic acid at 5% or less.
 These gentle acids dissolve dead skin without any abrasion.
 Mandelic acid is especially kind—its larger molecule size means slower penetration and less irritation.
-Skip the trendy high-percentage peels.
-Your skin doesn’t need drama to glow.
+Hence, I would recommend to skip the trendy high-percentage peels.
+Your skin doesn’t need all that drama!

 Good Tip!